freestarcapital/aerospike-gce-deployment-manager/README.md

 These files are user-configurable templates.
 Please change these to your requirements.

-* aerospike.conf.jinja - This is your aerospike namespace file.
+* namespace.jinja - This is your aerospike namespace file.
 Change everything within the macro statement to reflect the namespace definition for your cluster.
-* config.yaml - This is your config for your cluster in GCE.
+* config.yaml - This is your cluster's configuration in GCE.
 Change the parameters to match the requirements for your cluster.

 # Performance